Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/module-reviews.md

         The previous review for this module is consistent with the experience I had this year, and I would highly recommend this module to anyone who has a vague interest in this topic, even if they haven't done Physics A level.
         <br/>
         <br/>
-        I will however say that the usual lecturer for this module went on sabbatical for this year, which meant that the content/focus in parts of the module varied slightly from previous years.
+        I will, however, say that the usual lecturer for this module went on sabbatical for this year, which meant that the content/focus in parts of the module varied slightly from previous years.
 However, the exam was well in line with expectations (as said below, there aren't many questions you can ask about this topic), and the previous lecturer is set to return this year.
         <br/>
         <br/>
         <hr/>